opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Mirroring.md

 occurrences of automatic failover may take place.

 Do not reconfigure an in-use database mirroring endpoint.
-The server instances use each other\'s endpoints to learn the state of the other systems.
+The server instances use each other's endpoints to learn the state of the other systems.
 If the endpoint is reconfigured, it might restart, which can appear to be an error to the other server instances.
 This is particularly important in high-safety mode with automatic failover, in